Legal consequences of violating the safe haven interest rates

 Preliminary remark

-According to the previous practice of the Federal Tax Administration (FTA), a benefit in kind only exists to the extent that the interest owed exceeds the maximum permissible interest rate according to the circular (3.75%), which in the present case is 1.25% or CHF 12,500.
-However, the Federal Supreme Court has ruled for the purposes of CIT that the safe harbor interest rate is only binding if the taxable person adheres to the interest rates defined therein (judgment 9C_690/2022 of 17 July 2024).
+According to the previous practice of the SFTA, a benefit in kind only exists to the extent that the interest owed exceeds the maximum permissible interest rate according to the circular (3.75%), which in the present case is 1.25% or CHF 12,500.
+However, the Federal Supreme Court has ruled for the purposes of the corporate income tax that the safe harbor interest rate is only binding if the taxable person adheres to the interest rates defined therein (judgment 9C_690/2022 of 17 July 2024).
 In this respect, A AG is not entitled to a restriction of the set-off to the difference between the safe harbor interest rate of 3.75% and the actual interest rate of 5%.

-The set-off qualifies as a non-cash benefit from A AG to B AG and is therefore taken into account in the taxable profit of A AG.
-Applying the modified triangular theory, the offsetting qualifies as a tax-neutral reallocation of assets at the level of Z AG.
+The set-off qualifies as a non-cash benefit from A AG to B AG and is therefore included in the taxable profit of A AG.

 Emission levy

-Although Liechtenstein qualifies as "domestic" under emissions tax law, no emissions tax is levied in practice on the basis of the direct beneficiary theory, as the subsidy only came directly from Z AG in concept, but not formally.
+Although Liechtenstein qualifies as "domestic" under the stamp duty act, no emissions tax is levied in practice on the basis of the direct beneficiary theory, as the subsidy only came directly from Z AG in concept, but not formally.

 Conclusion